mlresearch/mlresearch.github.io/spec.md

     -   `year` : the year of the conference (e.g., 2013)
     -   `editor`: the editors’ names (in “Lastname, Firstnames” format, separated by “and”)
-    -   `volume`: the JMLR W&CP number assigned to your conference
+    -   `volume`: the PMLR number assigned to your conference
     -   Other fields may be present in the `@Proceedings` entry but these will be ignored at present.
 -   There **must** be at one `@InProceedings` entry for each paper.
 Each